-When it comes to Roth IRAs, you’re allowed to withdraw your contributions — but not your earnings — at any time for any reason before age 59.5.
+When it comes to Roth IRAs, you’re allowed to withdraw your contributions, but not your earnings, at any time and for any reason before age 59.5.

-Since you’ve already paid tax on the money, you won’t be taxed further — provided it’s just your contributions that you’re drawing down.
+Since you’ve already paid tax on the money, you won’t be taxed further — provided it’s only the principal (your contributions) that you’re drawing down.

 However, different rules apply for drawing down earnings before 59.5.
 You can read up on the full rules here.

 Do you believe you’ll be in a higher tax bracket when you retire?
-Then you’ll likely want to do a Roth IRA, with its promise of a future tax break.
+Then you’ll likely want to save through a Roth IRA, with its promise of a future tax break.

-However, maybe you believe your tax rate is likely to go down as you age.
-If that’s so, then you’re probably better off getting the tax benefit of a traditional IRA today.
+But if you’re confident your personal income tax rate will go down as you age, then you’re probably better off getting the tax benefit now that you get by saving through a traditional IRA.